 - 25.01 Employees shall be entitled to parental leave of up to one year for the birth of a child, or up to 35 weeks for the adoption of a child, as provided for by federal legislation.
 Employees shall provide a minimum of four (4) weeks-notice of the expected date the leave shall commence. - A vacancy which occurs due to the provisions of this Article shall be posted within seven (7) calendar days of notice having been given. - 25.02 An extension of unpaid parental leave up to a maximum of one year shall be allowed for either parent.
-Four (4) weeks-notice shall be given by employees opting for extended leave.

-- 25.03 An employee returning to work after parental leave shall provide the Employer with four weeks-notice.
-On return from parental leave, employees shall be placed in at least their former positions. - 25.04 When the partner of an employee gives birth to a child or adopts a child, the employee shall be entitled to two (2) weeks leave with pay to bond with the child and support their partner.
+Four (4) weeks-notice shall be given by employees opting for extended leave. - 25.03 An employee returning to work after parental leave shall provide the Employer with four weeks-notice.
+On return from parental leave, employees shall be placed in at least their former positions. - 25.04 When the partner of an employee gives birth to a child or adopts a child, the employee shall be entitled to parental leave to bond with the child and support their partner provided that such a leave is covered under the Employment Insurance Act.